joelagnel/lkmm-article-2023/index.md

 As can be seen in this example, both store-forwarding and speculation are required to result in the counter-inutive outcome.

 This can be avoided by adding a full memory barrier as the first statement in the body of the `if` block.
-This will ensure that
+This will ensure that the process of speculation completes before executing the body of the loop.

-## 5.